karstenw/Cactus-opml-Outliner/README.md

 ## Things that don't work: ##

 - error messages can currently only be seen if Cactus is started from the command line: ```./Cactus.app/Contents/MacOS/Cactus```
-- saving when outline structure does not conform to opml (head & body element)
+- saving when outline structure does not conform to OPML (head & body element)
 - cut, copy & paste
 - nodetypes
 - header nodes are saved untouched, no automatic data update